LanceMcCarthy/GoldenClouds/index.md

     * If the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
 Don't be concerned, it gives up after 10 or 15 minutes.
 * Occasionally, 2 or 3 of the neighborhood miniature dogs go on a field trip together and go hiking through everyone's yards on the street (these are the same little guys who lay in the middle of the road)
     * They pass through in a couple minutes.
-    * Although they appear to be friendly, do not engage and just ignore them.
+    * Although they appear to be friendly, do not engage... just ignore them.

 Since we don't know how your pet behaves, we cannot assume responsiblility for their actions.
 So, we urge a bit of caution and play it safe at first.